NXT TakeOver: The End: Reception

 Jim Varsallone of the Miami Herald wrote that the event was "another action-packed, crowd-pleasing NXT TakeOver special" in front of a "very amp'd crowd".
 Ultimately, The End showed how NXT "continues to develop and grow into its own white hot brand".
 Varsallone credited how "those who started the NXT phenomenon" (examples include male wrestler Kevin Owens, female wrestler Sasha Banks, tag team Enzo Amore and Colin Cassady, manager Lana, and referee Jason Ayers) have already transitioned to WWE's main roster, so now "it's time for the next group to step up, and they are" indeed shining.
 For the matches, the tag title match was "stellar", Aries-Nakamura was a "dream matchup", while Almas-Dillinger was "really good" and enhanced by the crowd supporting both wrestlers.
 Varsallone also listed a variety of chants for each match by fans.

 Jason Powell of Pro Wrestling Dot Net thought that The End was "another excellent NXT Takeover special", "never a dull moment" despite less "buzz".
 Powell thought that the "strong, dramatic" main event had enough uncertainty as to its outcome to make "the near falls count".
 For the other title matches, the women match was "entertaining" although it "won't compete for best of the night", while the tag match was "excellent" and even better than their previous matchup at NXT TakeOver: Dallas.
 As a sidenote, Powell wrote, "As a longtime fan, I love the use of Ellering, who looks tremendous for his age".
 Meanwhile, Aries-Nakamura was "a hell of a match" with Powell enjoying how "Aries looked so strong in defeat".
 Lastly, in the opener, "Almas showed some tremendous athleticism, and Dillinger played his part in the match very nicely".

 Aftermath

 While TakeOver: The End had been promoted as the final TakeOver to be held at Full Sail University, the COVID-19 pandemic in 2020 necessitated the need to return all of NXT's events to this venue, as beginning in March that year, WWE had to stop touring and all events had to be held behind closed doors.
 In turn, TakeOver: In Your House in June and TakeOver XXX in August were held at Full Sail before all NXT events were moved to the WWE Performance Center in Orlando, Florida, beginning with TakeOver 31 in October.
+NXT would return once more to Full Sail in September 2025 for a television special titled NXT: Homecoming.